AlexNisnevich/blog/_posts/2014-10-17-some_words_on_untrusted.md

 There were now thousands of people trying to play Untrusted and it wasn't working.
 It was a disaster.

 I did my best to track down the problem.
 It turned out that hosting Untrusted along with all of its music (a 200MB soundtrack) on my own VPS server was a terrible decision: the server hit its bandwidth cap within an hour and the hosting provider assumed that I was getting DDOSed and began rate-limiting all requests.
 Now, since Untrusted loads levels through AJAX calls, this meant that everyone playing the game at the time suddenly became sporadically (and soon, completely) unable to load levels.
-Even worse, we hadn't considered the possibility of the AJAX level requests failing and had no built-in error handling to speak of, so the game still acted as though the next level was loaded in these situations, causing bizarre bugs all around, such as levels being overwritten by other levels.
+Even worse, we hadn't considered the possibility of the AJAX level requests failing and had no built-in error handling to speak of.
+So, the game still acted as though the next level was loaded in these situations, causing levels to be overwritten by other levels and other bizarre bugs.
 Even worse than that, since level code was constantly written to localStorage, this meant that players' game states were becoming corrupted to the point that even after this outage went away, the game would still be unplayable until they cleared localStorage.

+Yeah, it was bad.

 We had to act fast.
 For lack of a better idea, I moved everything over to GitHub Pages and set up a server-side redirect ASAP.
 Until the redirect started working, I had to work on damage control in Hacker News, apologizing profusely and directing people to our GH Pages URL (until I finished setting up GH Pages, I suggested that people could clone the repository themselves and play Untrusted locally -- not the best thing to tell frustrated players but the best I could come up with at the time).
 I also temporarily special-cased some code in to detect when players' localStorage` was messed up and fix it as unintrusively as possible.

 After the situation stabilized, we began the process of moving all the music over to Amazon CloudFront.
 (Theoretically GitHub Pages doesn't have any bandwidth limits, but I didn't want to surprise them with 5TB/month.)
 CloudFront handled the load it needed very well but ended up being a little expensive, so we added a small donation button and tried some tricks to reduce requests (like not requesting music while the game is muted).

-That night, Greg and I also rewrote level loading system from scratch, so that this problem could never happen again.
+That night, Greg and I also rewrote the level loading system from scratch, so that this problem could never happen again.
 Instead of the game making AJAX requests for each level, all the levels are now packed into an array inside the minified source as part of the build process.
 This took a fair bit of bash wizardry and actually ended up one of the trickiest parts of coding the game (at least in my opinion -- Greg's a lot better at bash than I am).

 Over the next month, Untrusted spread rapidly through word-of-mouth on Twitter, Reddit, and Facebook (in about that order).
 Fortunately there were no more major outages.